ijardillier/netclient-elastic/Readme.md

 ## Sending logs to Elasticsearch

-All the logs are written in the console, so they will be readable by using:
+All the logs are written in the console, and, as we use docker to deploy our application, they will be readable by using:

     docker container logs netclient-elastic

-To send the logs to Elasticseach, you will have to configure a filebeat agent with docker autodiscover for example.
+To send the logs to Elasticseach, you will have to configure a filebeat agent (for example, with docker autodiscover):

     filebeat.autodiscover:
         providers: